 “It’s no secret that many of the most popular developmental assessments used for gaining self-knowledge, such as the MBTI, DiSC, The Birkman Method, and The Core Values Index, woefully lack evidence linking their results to actual learning or job performance.”

-It reminded me of my DiSC certification training where we talked about misuses of DiSC.
+It reminded me of my Everything DiSC certification training where we talked about the misuses of DiSC.
+At the top of the list was using DiSC for hiring decisions.
 DiSC isn’t designed to judge your suitability for a particular job or measure your abilities.
-Personality assessments will not make you a better user of Excel.
+Personality assessments will not make you a better user of Excel, nor will they decrease your likelihood to embezzle funds.
 It’s not even designed to make you a better marketer, but I know marketers and salespeople who use their knowledge of DiSC to better communicate with their audience or customer.

-A quick or superficial reading might make the reader assume that a tool like DiSC isn’t useful because it asks people to answer questions about themselves and many aren’t self-aware enough to do so.
+A quick or superficial reading of the Harvard Business Review article might make the reader assume that a tool like DiSC isn’t useful because it asks people to answer questions about themselves and many aren’t self-aware enough to do so.
 It seems to suggest that knowing your profile is not enough.

 I agree.
-And I think most consultants using DiSC would agree.
+And I think most consultants who use DiSC would agree.
 You can’t stop with knowing you’re an S, for example.
 This knowledge is only valuable in context.
-It’s fun to learn your DiSC style and read about how you tend to behave, but it’s no more useful than reading a quick Internet quiz unless you use that information to inform future choices, make changes, become a better communicator, or be more patient with the priorities of others.
+It’s fun to learn your DiSC style and read about how you tend to behave.
+But it’s not useful unless you use that information to inform your choices, make changes, become a better communicator, or be more patient with the priorities of others.

-I love that Everything DiSC talks about priorities more than styles.
+I love that Everything DiSC talks about priorities in addition to types or styles.
 If you want to motivate me, you need to know my priorities.
 If you know I’m a C, you can assume that giving me a public award won’t do it.
 If I know you’re a D, I know that I need to quickly get to my point when asking you for something.
 Knowledge of the DiSC priorities helps me make more informed decisions when working with others.

-I certainly agree with the article’s author that we have blind spots.
+I certainly agree with the article’s authors that we have blind spots.
 A good coach, HR professional, or consultant will use DiSC as the starting point for conversations about how people differ and how to read, value, and work with those differences.
+A DiSC profile is a nonthreatening place to begin difficult discussions.
+In particular, the Everything DiSC Productive Conflict and Agile EQ profiles can challenge one’s thinking about conflict or about one’s default mindset.

-The author of this article states: “So my self-reported profile may suggest that I see myself as a persuasive speaker – but tell that to the audience who just fell asleep.”
-DiSC never claimed to give an accurate reporting on skills.
-A consultant could use the knowledge of someone’s DiSC style to motivate them towards learning better public speaking skills.
-“You’re a C and public speaking might be hard for you or you prefer to communicate in writing.
+The authors of this article state: “So my self-reported profile may suggest that I see myself as a persuasive speaker—but tell that to the audience who just fell asleep.”
+DiSC doesn’t claim to give an accurate reporting on skills.
+A consultant could use the knowledge of someone’s DiSC style to motivate them to improve their public speaking skills.
+They might say something like: “You’re a C style and public speaking might be hard for you or you might prefer to communicate in writing.
 Let’s look at public speaking as a challenge.
-Let’s look at how the i-style person in your audience will need more than a great chart to engage with.
-Let’s look at your talk and see how it meets the priorities of each style.”
+Let’s look at how the i-style person in your audience will need more than a great chart to feel engaged.
+Let’s look at your talk and see how it meets the priorities of each DiSC style.”

-The author also states “In fact, teams with less self-aware individuals made worse decisions, engaged in less coordination, and showed less conflict management.”
+In the article, Erich C. Dierdorff and Robert S. Rubin also state, “In fact, teams with less self-aware individuals made worse decisions, engaged in less coordination, and showed less conflict management.”
 Again, I agree.
-That’s why using tools that engage a person in looking at their behaviors and priorities can help.
-It teaches self-awareness.
-It gives team members a way of talking about their perceptions and perspectives.
+That’s why using tools like DiSC that engage a person in looking at their behaviors and priorities can help.
+They teach self-awareness.
+They give team members a way of talking about their perceptions and perspectives.
+They are a starting point and a shared way of giving and receiving feedback when shared and compared with other team members.

-“Teach self-development skills in addition to self-awareness.”
+The authors go on to say, “Teach self-development skills in addition to self-awareness.”
 Absolutely.
-Take a look at Everything DiSC Work of Leaders, Everything DiSC Agile EQ, or The Five Behaviors Personal Development.
-That’s what those products and good consultants do—they move beyond any labels and get into the meat of building skills.
+Take a look at Everything DiSC Work of Leaders, Everything DiSC Agile EQ, or The Five Behaviors® Personal Development.
+That’s what those products and good consultants do—they move beyond labels and get into the meat of building skills and suggesting a choice of behaviors.
 That’s why Everything DiSC profiles end with action items or strategies to increase your effectiveness.